stevavoliajvar/stop_cloudflare/what-to-do.md

 ![](image/anonexist.jpg)

 - Using Cloudflare will increase chances of an outage.
 Visitors can't access to your website if your server is down  *or Cloudflare is down*.
 Did you really think [Cloudflare never go down](https://www.ibtimes.com/cloudflare-down-not-working-sites-producing-504-gateway-timeout-errors-2618008)?
 [Another](https://twitter.com/Jedduff/status/1097875615997399040) [sample](https://twitter.com/search?f=tweets&vertical=default&q=Cloudflare%20is%20having%20problems).
+[Need more](PEOPLE.md)?

 - Using Cloudflare to proxy your "API service", "Client(software) update server" or "RSS feed" will harm your customer.
 A customer called you and said "I can't use your API anymore", and you have no idea what is going on.
 Cloudflare can [silently block your customer](PEOPLE.md).
 [Do you think it is okay](https://twitter.com/Skyfusion89/status/1101596592426151937)?